ivanceras/rust-vim-setup/README.md

 ### Vim number toggle

+[vim-numbertoggle](https://github.com/jeffkreeftmeijer/vim-numbertoggle) shows line numbers to the code you are editing in vim, You can toggle the numbers to absolute or relative position with respect to your current cursor location.
+This will boost your productivity later, when you orchestrate vim commands such as moving 10 lines below the current cursor location `10j`

 ```sh

 cd ~/.vim/bundle
 git clone git://github.com/jeffkreeftmeijer/vim-numbertoggle.git

 ```
-### Install nerdtree for displaying files in a tab
+### Install NERDtree for displaying files in a tab
+[NERDTree](https://github.com/scrooloose/nerdtree) is kind of like the left side tabs of most text editors such as `sublime`, `atom`, or `eclipse` where it list down the files in the current directory you are editing from.

 ```sh